Dev-Kings/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file _hello is a symbolic lin

 chown --from=guillaume betty hello -> changes the owner of the file hello to betty only if it is owned by the user guillaume

+telnet towel.blinkenlights.nl -> plays the StarWars IV episode in the terminal